loyjoy/welcome/documentation/JAVASCRIPT_API.md

 ### Callback parameters

-Similar to parameters you can supply a function that will be evaluated dynamically.
+Similar to parameters you can supply a callback function that will be evaluated dynamically.
 The callback also results in a parameter that can be used in the BPMN process via `GetParam`.

 ```
 <script>